priv-kweihmann/meta-sca/README.md

 ## Contributing

 Feel free to create pull-requests or create an issue if you think there is something wrong or missing.

+### Get involved

+To get involved following things can be done

+- create an issue
+- fix an issue and create a pull request
+- see the pinned issues in the [bugtracker](issues)

 ### Security Policy